pymc-devs/pytensor/doc/tutorial/profiling.rst

 terms of speed and/or memory usage.
 You can profile your functions using either of the following two options:

-1. Use the Pytensor flag :attr:`config.profile` to enable profiling.
+1. Use the PyTensor flag :attr:`config.profile` to enable profiling.
-    - To enable the memory profiler use the Pytensor flag:
+    - To enable the memory profiler use the PyTensor flag:
       :attr:`config.profile_memory` in addition to :attr:`config.profile`.
-    - Moreover, to enable the profiling of Pytensor rewrite phases, use the Pytensor flag: :attr:`config.profile_optimizer` in addition to :attr:`config.profile`.
+    - Moreover, to enable the profiling of PyTensor rewrite phases, use the PyTensor flag: :attr:`config.profile_optimizer` in addition to :attr:`config.profile`.
-    - You can also use the Pytensor flags :attr:`profiling__n_apply`, :attr:`profiling__n_ops` and :attr:`profiling__min_memory_size`
+    - You can also use the PyTensor flags :attr:`profiling__n_apply`, :attr:`profiling__n_ops` and :attr:`profiling__min_memory_size`
       to modify the quantity of information printed.